-Grindhouse Wetware is one biotech company on the technological forefront.
+Grindhouse Wetware is one biotech biohacking company on the technological forefront.
 Founded in 2012, they developed what can only be described as innovative technology to fit within the human body, arguably advancing human capabilities – be it for medical or personal scope, or as they put it, “augmenting humanity using safe, affordable, open source technology.”

 During an interview with Ryan O’Shea, the spokesman and advisor for biotech company Grindhouse Wetware, and CEO Justin Worst, a graduate from Syracuse University in History and Anthropology, they explained this new ‘movement’ and what draws people into ‘biohacking’ their bodies.

-The ethical divide of race and religion continues to plague the 21st century.
+The ethical divide of race and religion continues to plague humanity into the 21st century.
 With growing contention between blacks. whites, Christians, Muslims, Democrats and Republicans, I asked Wetware’s take on the ethical implications of creating a subset of humans that would possibly contribute evermore to this dividing hatred.

 “Body autonomy” drives Wetware’s goals.
 Their focus lies in what they hope is a personal decision for the individual, O’Shea states.